dangarfield/beds-hackathon-2017/scenarios.md

 __Resources__

-Cruise database - as a series of DDL and SQL statements.
+Data files (CSV) will be available as part of the resources bundle for this scenario.

 [Top](#top)